Aryvyo/Luxetrixx/README.md

 - 👋 Hi, I’m @Luxetrixx
 - 👀 I’m interested in getting into web dev
-- 🌱 I’m currently learning machine learning in Python
+- 🌱 I’m currently programming a personal voice assistant with modular capabilities